Budwig Diet for Dogs

 Hebe, my dear old Springer Spaniel is now 19 and a few months.
 Prior to going on the Budwig diet he had been on a mainly raw diet plus a little Flax Farm cold-pressed linseed (flaxseed) oil for about six years to help with stiff spine and joints crisis which it certainly improved.
 He was still charging around on long ten-mile walks up to the age of 16.
-Then started slowing down and developed several miscellaneous growths, at least one of which I didn’t like the look of at all.
+Then started slowing down and developed several growths, at least one of which I didn’t like the look of at all.
 The vet agreed that at his advanced age if they weren’t bothering him there was no point in even seeing him as with his heart murmur and age it would be wrong to operate.
 I didn’t feel drugs didn’t seem a fair option at his age, because one never knows if they are experiencing unpleasant side effects that make them feel as awful as most drugs have made me feel.
+The vet agreed.

 Dog’s version of Budwig Diet